RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 + *Daily Prep and Followup Activities*: You may collaborate with others, but your writeup must be in your own words.
 You may not copy someone's work and submit it as your own, nor may you copy the ideas from someone and simply change the wording.
 + *Checkpoints* and other work done on Learning Targets: No interations at all with another person or with unauthorized sources on the internet is allowed.
 Any evidence of using information from another person or source will be investigated as academic dishonesty.
 + *AEPs*: Similarly, no interations at all with another person or with unauthorized sources on the internet is allowed.
-+ *WeBWorK*: You may discuss the general, broad ideas of  WeBWorK problems with others (including on Campuswire) but you may not use other people's work as your own.
++ *Weekly practice*: You may discuss the general, broad ideas of Weekly Practice problems with others (including on Campuswire) but you may not use other people's work as your own.
 You may also not ask for specific details of a solution, either in person or on Campuswire.

 All suspected instances of academic dishonesty will be thoroughly investigated, and whether a student has committed academic dishonesty is my determination to make based on the evidence.
 If I determine academic dishonesty has been committed, a report will be filed with the Dean of Students office, and the minimum penalty will be:

 + Daily Prep and Followup: A grade of "x"
 + Checkpoints and other Learning Target work: A grade of "x" and required expense of two tokens to reattempt; for severe cases, you may be barred from reattempting.
-+ AEP's: A grade of "N", and you will not be allowed to revise or resubmit the AEP for the rest of the semester.
++ AEP's and Weekly Practice: A grade of "N", and you will not be allowed to revise or resubmit the AEP for the rest of the semester.
-+ WeBWorK: A "0" on the entire WeBWorK set.

 Note these are *minimum* penalties; additional penalties may be given including reduction of course grades and potential suspension from the university.